mr-mstr/101-decorators/README.md

        def x(self, value):
            self._x = value

-  In this example, the `x` property has a getter method decorated with the `log_access` decorator.
+  In this example, the `x` property has a getter method decorated with the `@log_access` decorator.
 When the `x` property is accessed, the decorator will log a message before returning the value of the property.
-The setter method for the `x` property is also decorated with the `log_access` decorator, so it will log a message whenever the value of the `x` property is modified.<br>
+The setter method for the `x` property is also decorated with the `@log_access` decorator, so it will log a message whenever the value of the `x` property is modified.<br>

 - Here is another example of a property decorator that enforces a minimum and maximum value for the property: